enter-haken/rasmus/readme.md

     $ make

 will create the schema `core` for `rasmus`.
+At the moment, the database will be reset on every `make` call.

 It will also compile the `elixir` backend, the documentation, the frontend and the landing page.

-At the moment, the database will be reset on every `make` call.
+When you need an update for either the `frontend` or the `landing_page` you need to

+    $ make deploy

+the projects.

 ### run